-Student Fee (\$30/student)
+Student Fee (\$45/student)

-The student fee supports all student-based school activities (e.g. - clubs, guest speakers, school breakfast program, etc.).
-The fee also supports access to an individual student lock and locker, and a Student ID card.
+The student fee supports all student-based school activities (e.g. - clubs, guest speakers, school breakfast program, health and wellness, activities and resources that support the school improvement goals, etc.).
+The fee also supports access to an individual student locks and lockers, and a Student ID card.
 Families with 3 or more SVHS students: please contact the main office to obtain information on the family rate.